ga4gh/data-security/AAI/AAIConnectProfile.md

 <a name="conformance-for-visa-issuers"></a>
 ### Conformance for Visa Issuers

+Visa Issuers issue signed JWTs (Visas) asserting facts about researchers, which may be used by Passport Clearinghouses to justify granting access to data.
+This specification defines the format of the Visas and endpoints Visa Issuers should have in order for Passport Clearinghouses to validate those Visas.
+This document _does not_ specify how a Broker obtains Visas contained in a Passport or returned from the Userinfo Endpoint.

 1. A [Visa Issuer](#term-visa-issuer) MUST provide one or more of the following types of [Visas](#term-visa):